Solar tracker: Dual-axis trackers

-Tip–tilt
+Tip-tilt

-A tip–tilt dual axis tracker (TTDAT) is so-named because the panel array is mounted on the top of a pole.
-Normally the east–west movement is driven by rotating the array around the top of the pole.
-On top of the rotating bearing is a T- or H-shaped mechanism that provides vertical rotation of the panels and provides the main mounting points for the array.
-The posts at either end of the primary axis of rotation of a tip–tilt dual axis tracker can be shared between trackers to lower installation costs.
+A tip-tilt dual-axis tracker (TTDAT) is so named because the panel array is mounted on the top of a pole.
+On top of the pole is a two axis universal joint that provides both the effective horizontal rotation and vertical tilt of the panels and provides the dead load bearing capacity for the array.
+The tipping and tilting are managed by externally placed actuators.
+Movement around the horizon is driven by rolling the array around the top of the pole.

-Other such TTDAT trackers have a horizontal primary axis and a dependent orthogonal axis.
-The vertical azimuthal axis is fixed.
 This allows for great flexibility of the payload connection to the ground mounted equipment because there is no twisting of the cabling around the pole.

-Field layouts with tip–tilt dual axis trackers are very flexible.
 The simple geometry means that keeping the axes of rotation parallel to one another is all that is required for appropriately positioning the trackers with respect to one another.
 Normally the trackers would have to be positioned at fairly low density to avoid one tracker casting a shadow on others when the Sun is low in the sky.
-Tip-tilt trackers can make up for this by tilting closer to horizontal to minimize up-Sun shading and therefore maximize the total power being collected.
+Properly spacing trackers in an array is the only way to make sure that the morning/evening solar energy can be harvested.
+The morning/evening solar energy harvest is what sets the 2 axis tracker apart from fixed or 1 axis tracking.
+One axis trackers use "Backtracking" to account for self-shading, but this doesn't need to be an issue for 2 axis tracking.
+If one is going to the expense of putting up a 2 axis tracker why cut corners by limiting the evening sun, space the trackers properly and enjoy a maximized harvest.

-The axes of rotation of many tip–tilt dual axis trackers are typically aligned either along a true north meridian or an east–west line of latitude.
+The early generation tracker axes of rotation of many tip-tilt dual-axis trackers are typically aligned either along a true north meridian or an east-west line of latitude.

-Given the unique capabilities of the Tip-Tilt configuration and the appropriate controller, totally automatic tracking is possible for use on portable platforms.
-The orientation of the tracker is of no importance and can be placed as needed.
+The sun following solar tracker described in this paragraph has a horizontal primary axis of rotation and a secondary axis of rotation that remains orthogonal to the primary axis at all times.
+There is no array rotation about the vertical axis (pole mount).
+The net rotation about the primary and secondary axes allows the array to "roll" about the vertical axis (top of pole).
+Given the unique capabilities of this tip-tilt configuration and controller, a totally-automatic tracking is possible for use on portable or fixed platforms.
+This "sun following" tracker only responds to the location of the sun or brightest area of a clouded sky (diffuse lighting).
+Consequently, it can follow the sun around the Horizon as it moves throughout the Arctic 24 hour summer day.
+There is no need for an astronomical calculation to locate the sun's position and the orientation of the tracker axes is of no particular importance and can be placed as needed.